Skip to main content

 • Factual: Factual accuracy hinges on regular quality assurance checks.
 Reviewing questions, answers, and data sources helps to maintain accuracy and consistency.

 • Ethical: Organizations should create safeguards that address fairness, bias, and transparency in AI decision making.
-Remember that ethical AI is an ongoing process, and organizations should continuously assess and improve their practices to align with appropriate societal values and norms.
+Remember that ethical AI is a continual effort.
+Organizations should revisit and and improve their practices on an ongoing basis to align with appropriate societal values and norms.

 In summary, a robust AI implementation framework should encompass security, effective adoption, factual accuracy, and ethical considerations.
 Prioritizing these aspects can help drive the responsible and effective use of GenAI tools.